ftedoldi/Wall-et/README.md

 ### Charts Screen and Profile Screen
 The charts screen offers two interesting charts:
 - The first one shows the balance trend in the last six months.
 By clicking on the visible points, the amount of money gets shown
-- The second one shows the all time total expenses from each category
+- The second one shows the all time total expenses for each category

 The profile screen contains different functionalities to modify your profile:
 - Changing the profile image by clicking directly on the image